One in five are affected by dyslexia.

 Until the third grade, students spend much of their time in the classroom learning how to read.
 After that point, students are expected to rely on their reading skills to continue learning.
 Since classroom time is not typically dedicated to learning how to read in later grades, students who are not reading at grade level continue to be at a disadvantage for all subjects throughout their academic careers without intervention.

-According to the California Department of Education, 90% of cases of students displaying characteristics of dyslexia can be remediated with early intervention.
-The Santa Barbara Unified School District has begun a pilot program at Harding Elementary to help students with low reading proficiency get back on track.
-The program uses research-based methods in a small group instructional setting to help students with decoding written word.
+In 2017, the Santa Barbara Unified School District began a pilot program at Harding Elementary to help students with low reading proficiency get back on track.
+The program used research-based methods in a small group instructional setting to help students decode written words.